The objectives of this project are:

 The Testing Team, accompanied by a teacher and a School Co-ordinator and a Technical Specialist use the miniSASS system to assess the health of the rivers/streams.
 Each team complete a miniSASS score at the sampling point.

 At the same time, a water sample from each sampling point is collected and subected to laboratory testing for parameters not measured by the miniSASS system

-Once each team has completed the miniSASS score for their sampling point they transfer to the Interpretive Centre at Krantzkloof Nature Reserve where all the results are compared.
+Once each team has completed the miniSASS score for their sampling point they transfer to the Krantzkloof Conference Centre where all the results are compared.

 Winner of the Mayor’s Award for Excellence in the Biodiversity Category, 2014!